 The Legend of the Piasa Bird

-Natives of this region called the monster “The Piasa” meaning, the bird that devours men and said that it terrorized their villages swooping down and carrying off hunters.
-The painting of this mythical creature is a local landmark in Alton, Illinois, and despite being destroyed three times, it has been recently restored in the 1990s.
+Native people of this region called the monster “The Piasa” meaning, the bird that devours men, and said that it terrorized their villages swooping down and carrying off hunters.
+The painting of this creature is a local landmark in Alton, Illinois, and despite being destroyed three times, it has been recently restored in the 1990s.

-Location: Sam Vadalabene Great River Rd Bike Trail Alton, Illinois
+Location: Sam Vadalabene Great River Rd Bike Trail Alton // MAP

 The 60 X 70 ft mural designed by Mike Eckhard and painted by artist Rip Kastaris, features a paddlewheel steamboat that drifts down the mighty Mississippi as a reminder of days gone past.
 This work of art is a timeless reminder of the history of the town as well as a decorative piece to visually enjoy during a weekend getaway from St. Louis.